-The 'top-down' approach includes an annual identification exercise completed by the ERC and presented to the RMCC which considers the nature and significance of the risks to which Vhi Insurance is exposed.
+The 'top-down' approach includes an annual identification exercise completed with input from across the business and the ERC and presented to the RMCC which considers the nature and significance of the risks to which Vhi Insurance is exposed.

-Own Risk and Solvency Assessment ("ORSA") Process

-The ORSA process is a continuous process comprising annual and recurring activities, undertaken at various times throughout the year, that consider risks, the drivers and correlations, the likelihood, and the potential impact on the business's solvency and financial sustainability as well as how we would manage risk events is used to inform decision making and, in particular, business and financial planning.
+Own Risk and Solvency Assessment ("ORSA") Process The ORSA process is a continuous process comprising annual and recurring activities, undertaken at various times throughout the year, that consider risks, the drivers and correlations, the likelihood, and the potential impact on the business's solvency and financial sustainability as well as how we would manage risk events and is used to inform decision making and, in particular, business and financial planning.

-Section B.3.3
+Further Information Section B.3.3